51m0n397/yocto-dgram/readme.md

 ./mac/phantomjs server.js
 ```

-Once the server is running, you can run the `dgram` executable in `bin`.
+Then you can render the labels using the `dgram` executable with the command `render_text`.